btschwartz12/TextGPT/README.md

 (-m, --message) [MESSAGE]:
     Message to be modified.
 Not required if you make a message file in step 5 of installation

-(-c --confirm):
+(--noconfirm):
-    Optional flag that asks for confirmation before sending the message.
-Defaults to true.
+    Optional flag that will send the message without confirmation.

 (--mode) [MODE]:
     Modification mode for your message.
 Default is romantic, but check out the [prompt data](prompts.json) to see the modes the tool actually uses.Default is ROMANTIC.